UPPMAX/HPC-python/docs/day2/ml.rst

    - Get a general overview of ML/DL with Python.
    - Get a general overview of installed ML/DL tools at HPC2N, UPPMAX, and LUNARC.
    - Get started with ML/DL in Python.
-   - Code along and demos (Kebnekaise, Rackham/Snowy, Cosmos).
+   - Code along and demos (Kebnekaise, Rackham/Snowy, Cosmos and Tetralith).

 Introduction